 Real Python’s YouTube channel was created in 2013 by Dan Bader and is one of the most reputed learning resource providers for people interested in learning Python.
 It is your one-stop shop for learning a huge amount of topics that are beyond the foundational stuff.

 It is designed for people that are already familiar with Python and are looking to strengthen their skills in different advanced topics.
-Also, the YouTube channel offers everything from beginner-friendly tutorials, weekly podcasts, and coverage of Python events.
+Also, the YouTube channel offers everything from beginner-friendly tutorials, to weekly podcasts, and coverage of Python events.

 Python Crash Course by Eric Matthews is a fast-paced and comprehensive introduction to Python language.
 It is written for beginners who want to learn Python programming to write useful programs.